AklimaRimi/InsectRecognizer/README.md

   **Clarification**
   1. Confusion Matrix:

   ![](https://github.com/AklimaRimi/InsectRecognizer/blob/main/output/confusion.png)

   2. Loss Result:

   ![](https://github.com/AklimaRimi/InsectRecognizer/blob/main/output/result.png)

-  We can see this image is actually a 'caterpillar' but the original image says it is a 'grasshopper'.
+  We can see this image is actually a `caterpillar` but the original image says it is a `Grasshopper~.
 So my model can correctly recognize this insect, which is a very good sign.

   ## ***Deployment***